BuyMyBeard/shady/README.md

 ```
   // This is equivalent to the above snippet

-  ShadyUniformFloat(
+  UniformFloat(
     key: 'uniformOne',
-    transformer: ShadyUniformFloat.secondsPassed,
+    transformer: UniformFloat.secondsPassed,
   )
 ```

-Transformers can be switched.
+Transformers can be switched at any time.

 ```
-  shady.setTransformer(
+  shady.setTransformer<double>(
     'uniformOne',
     (previousValue, deltaDuration) {
       // Let's go twice as fast!